-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2005 or [ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0-23621 MKS INSTRUMENTS, INC. (Exact name of registrant as specified in its charter) Massachusetts 04-2277512 (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) 90 Industrial Way, Wilmington, Massachusetts 01887 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (978) 284-4000 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of
+For the quarterly period ended September 30, 2005

+[ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number 0-23621

+MKS INSTRUMENTS, INC. (Exact name of registrant as specified in its charter)

+Massachusetts (State or other jurisdiction of incorporation or organization) 04-2277512 (I.R.S.
+Employer Identification No.)

+90 Industrial Way, Wilmington, Massachusetts (Address of principal executive offices)

+01887 (Zip Code)

+Registrant's telephone number, including area code: (978) 284-4000

-1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [].
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No

 Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchange Act).
-Yes [X] No $[\ ]$ .
+Yes X No